marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 tsconfig.json
 ```

-**With our base setup we are good to go and dive into the actual implementation.**
+**With our basic setup we are now ready to dive into the actual implementation.**

 ## Reading Markdown Files

-Let's write some code.
-Create a new file under `src/index.ts` - this is our application entry.
-Add the following function that reads in markdown files of a specific directory.
+Let's write some code for reading our files that we want to link.
+For that create a new file under `src/index.ts` as application entry.
+Add the following function to read markdown files of a specific directory:

 ```ts
 import fs from 'node:fs/promises';